balena-io/docs/pages/reference/OS/updates/self-service.md

 ## Which devices and versions are supported?

-Since we periodically release updates and improvements to \{{ $names.os.lower \}} (the host OS running on all \{{ $names.company.lower \}} devices), we encourage you to keep your devices up to date.
+Since we periodically release updates and improvements to \{{ $names.os.lower \}} (the host OS running on all balena devices), we encourage you to keep your devices up to date.
 We offer self-service host OS updates between 2.x versions and from 1.x to 2.x versions.
 All 2.x devices will default to delta-based updates if available, thus reducing the size of the update sent over the network.

 **Note:** \{{ $names.os.upper \}} 1.x to 2.x updates limit the amount of data you can have in your application's `/data` folder to about 170MB (compressed).
 If you have more data, the update will fail and your device won't be modified.